How causal machine learning can leverage marketing strategies: Assessing and improving the performance of a coupon campaign: Introduction

-Furthermore, we apply optimal policy learning based on ML as suggested by \cite*{AtheyWager2021}, in order to learn in the data which customer segments should optimally be targeted by coupon campaigns such that the overall effect (or net effect after subtracting the costs) is maximized.
-In contrast to predictive ML, optimal policy learning allows under certain conditions identifying the coupon provision policy which is most effective in terms of its impact on sales.
-This is done by first assessing the expected effects across different customer segments and then selecting those as target groups in which the effects are sufficiently high.
-The estimated optimal policy for coupons applicable to plants and flowers, for instance, suggests that such coupons should be provided to low-middle-income customers who did not purchase anything from the store in the period prior to the campaign, and to customers aged 36 years or older whose pre-campaign spending did not exceed a certain level.
+Furthermore, we apply optimal policy learning based on ML as proposed by \cite*{AtheyWager2021}, in order to learn from the data which customer segments should be optimally targeted by coupon campaigns such that the overall (or net after cost) effect is maximized.
+In contrast to predictive ML, optimal policy learning allows, under certain conditions, identifying the coupon provision policy which is most effective in terms of its impact on sales.
+This is done by first assessing the expected effects in different customer segments and then selecting those segments as target groups in which the effects are sufficiently high.
+The estimated optimal policy for coupons applicable to meat and seafood, for instance, suggests that such coupons should be issued to low-income customers whose pre-campaign spending did not exceed a certain level, to middle-to-high-income customers aged 46 years or older who purchased something from the store in the period prior to the campaign, as well as to middle-to-high-income households with at least five members who did not purchase anything from the store in the pre-campaign period.

-The paper proceeds as follows.
-Section \ref{motivation} outlines the current state of quantitative research in the marketing literature and motivates the application of causal ML methods in the field of marketing.
-Section \ref{data} introduces and describes our retailer sales data to be analyzed.
-Section \ref{identification} defines the causal effects of interest based on so-called counterfactual reasoning, discusses the conditions (such as the selection-on-observables assumption) required for applying causal ML and describes the algorithms for causal analysis and optimal policy learning.
-Section \ref{results} provides the results of the evaluation of the retailer's coupon campaigns as well as the optimal coupon assignment.
+The paper proceeds as follows: Section \ref{motivation} outlines the current state of quantitative research in the marketing literature and motivates the application of causal ML methods in the field of marketing.
+Section \ref{data} introduces and describes the retailer's sales data to be analyzed.
+Section \ref{identification} defines the causal effects of interest based on so-called counterfactual reasoning, discusses the conditions required for applying causal ML (such as the selection-on-observables assumption) and describes the algorithms for causal analysis and optimal policy learning.
+Section \ref{results} provides the results of the evaluation of the retailer's coupon campaigns as well as the optimal coupon allocation.
 Section \ref{conclusion} concludes.